 On the Vital Veggie Platter you will find sweetcorn fritters, crispy okra, jerk pit grilled mushroom and peppers with spicy jerk, halloumi and mango flatbread, plantain and again, a super green salad.

-Finally, if neither of those take your fancy there’s the Seafood platter with curried roti flatbread, chilli squid, crispy panko whitebait, the sweetcorn fritters again make another appearance with a mango mole, herb mayo and yes you guessed it, the super green salad.
+Finally, if neither of those take your fancy there’s the Seafood platter.
+There’s curried roti flatbread, chilli squid, crispy panko whitebait, the sweetcorn fritters again make another appearance with a mango mole, herb mayo and yes you guessed it, the super green salad.

 If I’ve managed to wet your appetite then feel free to head over and book yourself a table online: Turtlebay Manchester Oxford Street